-Welcome to the Department of HE Law, Leadership & Business and in particular the Foundation Year Law.
+Welcome to the School of Performing Arts and in particular the Foundation Degree in Acting.

-This handbook provides you with information about your Foundation Year Law course the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
-The Foundation Year is validated by Leeds City College.
+This handbook provides you with information about your Acting course (which is validated by The Open University), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in your career and also for progression onto further study if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the Performing Arts Industry and also for progression onto a BA (Hons) Degree top-up course if that is your choice.
 The team is looking forward to meeting you and hopes that your time in Leeds is both enjoyable and successful.